fahadbuddy/joyofclojure/README.md

 # joyofclojure

-This is a project which looks at the excercises and discussions in the book The Joy Of Clojure.
+This is a project which looks at the excercises and discussions in the book The Joy Of Clojure..

 ## Usage